 During this first trimester, best practices from the College of Veterinary Medicine dictate that she not receive vaccinations in this period of time.
 It is, however, recommended that she be dewormed sometime between days 60-90.

 While the dietary needs for your mare may not change much if, at all, special precautions should be taken to protect the newly-implanted pregnancy during the first 30 days.

 These precautions include things such as reducing her workload and avoiding any high-intensity exercise.
 This is particularly important on hot days or when there may be hauling or new surroundings involved.

 Second Trimester Care – Maintaining Good Body Condition

 The second trimester for your mare begins on day 114 and goes until day 225.
 This is sort of the “coasting” period.
 She can resume her regular workload (within reason) and shouldn’t have any energy deficits.

-During the second trimester, your mare should receive a total of two EHV-1 vaccinations.
+During the second trimester, your mare should receive a total of two EHV-1 vaccinations to protect your mare from the common Equine Herpes Virus.
 One should be administered on day 150 of the pregnancy, along with a second deworming.
 The second EHV-1 should be administered on or around day 210.

 Maintaining your mare during her second trimester includes providing a generous amount of high-quality hay and just enough grain or concentrated feed to keep her in moderate body condition.
-You may also need to add a vitamin and mineral supplement to ensure that all of her nutritional requirements are being met.
+You may also need to add a feed supplement (vitamin and mineral supplement) to ensure that all of her nutritional requirements are being met.